Insurance

 Bringing It All Together: The Power of Configurable Logic

 The beauty of managing business rules through a dedicated rules engine lies in the combination of control, speed, and transparency.
+Business rules engines support different types of rule processing, such as production, reactive, or backward-chaining engines.
 Business logic configuration is no longer just a technical task - it’s a strategic capability.
+Business rules can be applied to most data column types, but some other types, like composite columns, may have limitations depending on the application interface.
 Whether it’s configuring eligibility filters, dynamic pricing models, or claim assessment flows, platforms like Higson allow both technical and non-technical users to adjust decision logic in real time.
 This makes organizations more responsive, more compliant, and ultimately more competitive in fast-changing markets.

 Conclusion

 Business rules are the engine behind decision-making in modern insurance and finance platforms.
 Whether calculating premiums, validating data, or segmenting customers, these rules need to be agile and transparent.
-A powerful rules engine like Higson turns logic into an asset—configurable, testable, and aligned with how businesses actually work.
+A powerful rules engine like Higson turns logic into an asset that is configurable, testable, and aligned with how businesses actually work.